Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 Homeowners

-- Recommended even without a mortgage
+- Strongly recommended even without financing

 Tenants / Renters

-Protects against tenant damage and liability
+- Protection against tenant damage

 How Home Insurance Works in Spain